Intercountry Adoption

 • Be aware of your surroundings.

-• Stay alert in places visited by large groups of people and travelers or tourists.
+• Stay alert especially in places visited by large groups of people and travelers or tourists.

-• Read the Country Security Report for Kuwait.
+• Review the Country Security Report for Kuwait.

-• Visit the CDC page for the latest Travel Health Information before you travel.
+• Visit the Centers for Disease Control and Prevention (CDC) website for the latest Travel Health Information before you travel.

 • We highly recommend that you buy insurance before you travel.
 Check with your travel insurance provider about evacuation assistance, medical insurance, and trip cancelation coverage.